top of page

 Projects In China

-The Foundation often has donors who wish to support children’s projects in China.
-However, due to the difficulty in overseeing projects which are far away from the Foundation’s home base in Vancouver, British Columbia, Canada, the Foundation has been fairly restricted in its ability to support projects in China.
+Despite the fact that the primary focus of the Foundation’s work has shifted in recent years to the lower mainland of Vancouver, the Foundation often has donors who wish to support children’s projects in China.
+Due to the difficulty in overseeing projects which are far away from the Foundation’s home base in Vancouver, the Foundation has been fairly restricted in its ability to support projects in China.

 There is a significant imbalance in access to reading resources between urban and rural children in China: rural children represent 70% of the population but have access to only 11.1% of the books accessible by children living in the cities.

 Sunrise Library is a Shanghai based not-for-profit organization started by a group of volunteers determined to address the imbalance.
 They started in 2005 setting up libraries in village schools benefiting Grade 4-6 students in earthquake-stricken Wenchuan in Sichuan province.
-As of June 2017 they had continually operated 15 libraries in 5 provinces.
+As of June 2017 they had successfully established 15 libraries in schools in 5 provinces.

-In 2019, the Foundation increased its funding to the Sunrise iRead program to launch the program in a new school called Luzhuang Elementary School.
+In 2019, the Foundation increased its funding to the Sunrise iRead program to launch the program in another school called Luzhuang Elementary School.

 2014-2019